Public Notice That Drinking Water Violations

 The Federal Safe Drinking Water Act requires that all customers of a public water supply system have the right to know what problems are being faced by the water systems they use.
 Therefore, a system must notify its customers when drinking water quality standards are not met or when testing is not performed.
 Many public water systems provide this notice when problems have been identified.
 Other systems do not provide this notice, even after being requested to do so.
 The customers of these systems may be unaware of the problems faced by their water systems.

-During June, 2017, those public water supply systems identified below failed to provide to the Department a copy of the required public notice concerning their violations of the Federal Drinking Water Act.
+During November and December, 2018, those public water supply systems identified below failed to provide to the Department a copy of the required public notice concerning their violations of the Federal Drinking Water Act.
 In order to ensure that the public is aware of these problems, the Safe Drinking Water Act allows the Department to publish informational public notices when individual systems fail to do so.
 That is the purpose of this notice.

-NO PUBLIC ISSUED FOR FAILING TO COMPLETE/SUBMIT LEVEL 1 ASSESSMENT
+NO PUBLIC NOTICE ISSUED FOR FAILING TO MONITOR FOR TOTAL COLIFORM BACTERIA

-This water system found positive total coliform bacteria samples.
-Coliform are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-Conducting an assessment was required to identify and correct problems found.
+Coliform are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.

-The following water system failed to issue the required public notice for not completing/submitting an assessment during February of 2017:
+The following water system failed to issue the required public notice for not having analyzed a routine sample during October of 2017:

 The Department of Environment and Natural Resources recommends that users and customers of the drinking water systems identified above contact the owners and operators of these water systems to ask what corrective actions are being taken.
 Additional information is available from Barb Friedeman, Drinking Water Program-DENR, 523 East Capitol Avenue, Pierre, SD 57501-3181 (Phone: 773-4052)